Cavonte/infinite-scaling/README.md

 # Sample Large Scale App

-A progressive Node.js/TypeScript API exploring real-world scaling patterns — read replicas, Redis caching, sharding, rate limiting, and distributed locks.
+A progressive Node.js/TypeScript API exploring real-world scaling patterns.
+This is is a demo and referrence for read replicas, Redis caching, sharding, rate limiting, and distributed locks.

 ## Stack